-Provides students with theory and clinical experience in the area of preventive and public health dentistry.
-Topics include: etiology of dental disease; patient education techniques; plaque control techniques; types and use of fluoride; diet analysis for caries control; and dietary considerations for the dental patient.
+Introduce students to the area of preventive and public health dentistry.
+Topics include: patient education techniques; plaque control techniques; types and use of fluoride; diet analysis for caries control; and dietary considerations for the dental patient.

 DENA 1050 - Microbiology and Infection Control Corequisite: DENA 1080